rohit-lakhanpal/build-your-own-copilot/README.md

 Fast-forward to today, and we witness a monumental push to integrate AI into every possible application, leading to the emergence of the "Co-Pilot" concept.

+This project contains resources and examples to help you as you **build your own Co-Pilot** applications that use modern AI to assist with complex tasks.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <a id="what-is-a-copilot"></a>